joshuagryphon/plastid/docs/source/contributing.rst

 Document formatting
 -------------------
-Code should be formatted as described in `PEP8 <https://www.python.org/dev/peps/pep-0008>`_, especially noting that we use four spaces for indentation.
+Code should be formatted as described in :pep:`8`, noting especially to use four spaces for indentation.

 Docstring & module documenation